NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 of an update through an incremental transfer or otherwise, it loses its catalog meaning.
 No special processing occurs.
-Member zones previously configured by this catalog SHOULD NOT be removed or reconfigured in any way.
+Member zones previously configured by this catalog MUST NOT be removed or reconfigured in any way.

 If a name server restarts with a broken catalog zone, the broken catalog SHOULD NOT prevent the name server from starting up and serving the member zones in